google/rappor/doc/data-flow.md

 `tests/analyze.R` tool, which is a small wrapper around the `analyze/R` library.

-Then you will get a plot of the true distribution vs. the distribution recovered with the RAPPOR privacy algorithm.
+You will get a plot of the true distribution vs. the distribution recovered with the RAPPOR privacy algorithm.

 [View the example output][example].

 You can change the simulation parameters and RAPPOR parameters via flags, and compare the resulting distributions.

-For example, if you are collecting from more clients, you should also use more cohorts (i.e. raise `m`), to prevent hash function collisions from degrading the result quality.
+For example, if you expect more unique values from clients, you should also use more cohorts (i.e. raise `m`), to prevent hash function collisions from degrading the result quality.

 <!-- TODO:
      - how to change flags